ag4ve/NF-Save/README.md

 # AUTHOR

-Shawn Wilson <swilson@korelogic.com>
+Shawn Wilson <ag4ve.us@gmail.com>

+# THANKS

+A special thanks to Korelogic for giving inspiration and funding for most of this work and allowing it to be open sourced.

 # COPYRIGHT

-Copyright 2014 - Shawn Wilson
+Copyright 2017 - Shawn Wilson

 # LICENSE